Most homes need between 20 and 70 pints per day, depending on square footage and starting humidity.

 Then:

-• Measure your starting indoor humidity
+- measure your indoor humidity

-Equipment that runs constantly is usually undersized.
+A machine that runs constantly is usually too small.

 Reality Check